 You will be required to undertake practical tests which assess your level of fitness, and strength, as well as your level of confidence in simulated exercises.

-The point of entry fitness requirement is 42.3VO2 (equivalent to Level 8.6 on the Multi-Stage Shuttle Run/Bleep Test).
+The point of entry fitness requirement is 42.3VO2 which is equivalent to Level 8.6 on the Multi-Stage Shuttle Run/Bleep Test.

 The film below demonstrates what these tests may involve.

 The bleep test:

 To find out more information about the required levels of physical fitness,

 download this booklet which has been created by the Chief Fire Officers Association